 EXAMPLE CODE DOWNLOAD

-Click here to download the source code, I have released it under the MIT license, so feel free to build on top of it or use it in your own project.
+Click here to download.
+The example code is released under the MIT license, so feel free to build on top of it or use it in your own project.

-TEXT OVER IMAGE WITH FIGURE CAPTION
+TEXT OVER IMAGE IN HTML CSS

-All right, let us now get into the example of placing a block of text over an image in HTML and CSS.
+All right, let us now get into the example of placing a block of text over an image in HTML CSS.

 <figure class="textover">